olievortex/olieblind/infrastructure/5_AkamaiLinode/README.md

     ~/source/repo/hop/olieblind/infrastructure/linux/000-olieblind-2-default_after_certbot.conf

 ### Port 443 configuration
-This step is documented in the olieblind setup document.
+This step is documented in the installation README.

 ### Configure default editor
 Update your .bash_profile to match the editor setting below.
 This tells crontab what editor to use.